OSGeo/gdal/doc/source/drivers/raster/mff2.rst

 .. built_in_by_default::

-GDAL supports MFF2 Image raster file format for read, update, and creation.
+GDAL supports MFF2 Image raster file format for read.
 The MFF2 (Multi-File Format 2) format was designed to fit into Vexcel Hierarchical Key-Value (HKV) databases, which can store binary data as well as ASCII parameters.
 This format is primarily used internally to the Vexcel InSAR processing system.